wp-plugins/copyright-licensing-tools/readme.txt

    1. Click 'Install Now' in search results row
    2. Click 'OK' to accept plugin installation
    3. Once installed, click Activate Plugin link
+   4. Click Accept to indicate acceptance of terms of use
-   4. Configure the plugin through Settings
+   5. Configure the plugin through Settings

 = or, install Plugin in .ZIP Format =

    1. Visit Plugins > Add New > Upload in WordPress admin
    2. Upload copyright-licensing-tools.zip file
    3. Once uploaded, click Activate Plugin link
+   4. Click Accept to indicate acceptance of terms of use
-   4. Configure the plugin through Settings
+   5. Configure the plugin through Settings

 == Frequently Asked Questions ==